UNITED STATES

 Other Long-Term Liabilities

-14. | Fair Value Measurements |
+12. | Fair Value Measurements |

-Financial assets and liabilities and nonfinancial assets and liabilities are measured at fair value on a recurring basis under a framework of a fair value hierarchy which prioritizes the inputs into valuation techniques used to measure fair value into three broad levels.
+Financial assets and liabilities and nonfinancial assets and liabilities are measured at fair value on a recurring basis under a framework of a fair value hierarchy that prioritizes the inputs into valuation techniques used to measure fair value into three broad levels.
 This hierarchy gives the highest priority to quoted prices (unadjusted) in active markets and the lowest priority to unobservable inputs.
 Further, financial assets and liabilities should be classified by level in their entirety based upon the lowest level of input that was significant to the fair value measurement.
 The three levels of the fair value hierarchy per ASC Topic 820 are as follows:

 Level 1: Unadjusted quoted market prices in active markets for identical assets or liabilities that are accessible at the measurement date.